Pollution – Page 6

 -

-US government sues chemical firm over chloroprene emissions
+BusinessUS government sues chemical firm over chloroprene emissions

 Denka disputes claims of ‘unacceptably high’ releases from neoprene manufacturing facility